Aarav90-cpu/ARKeasyTools/README.md

 ### Installation

 ``P.S.
 If you really need a low based project use Alpha before stable as they are the best for rigit and hardcoding developers who love to get stuck in tiny problems.
-If you are a begeinner wait for stable to role out``
+If you are a begeinner wait for stable, stable-main or alpha-main to role out``

 Create a new project and move the two folders under the com directory which were downloaded form this repository which are ``arkeverything`` and ``kyant`` under the com directory of your project.
 Also exchange the res folder in your project with the res folder provided.